Initial data for perturbed Kerr black holes on hyperboloidal slices: Introduction

 Moncrief and Rinne \cite{Moncrief2009} showed that the apparently singular boundary terms appearing in the hyperboloidal concept can be explicitly evaluated at \scri in terms of conformally regular geometric data.
 As a result of this analysis, they obtained a rather rigidly constrained and gauge fixed formulation of the field equations.
 The first stable dynamical numerical evolution based on this formulation was published by Rinne \cite{Rinne:2009qx}.
 The corresponding code provides long-term stable and convergent evolutions of axisymmetrically perturbed Schwarzschild spacetimes.

 The construction of initial data as a starting point for a subsequent dynamical evolution of the space time geometry requires the solution of coupled elliptic constraint equations, specifically the Hamiltonian and momentum constraints.
 In this paper we consider data which are defined on spatially compactified hyperboloidal slices extending up to $\scri$.
-Previous calculations of such data have been carried out in the context of constant mean curvature ({\em ``CMC-condition''}: $K={\rm constant}$ throughout the slice).
+Previous calculations of such data have been carried out in the context of constant mean curvature ({\em ``CMC-condition''}: mean extrinsic curvature $K={\rm constant}$ throughout the slice).
 Important contributions were made by Frauendiener \cite{Frauendiener:1998ud} and Buchman et al.~\cite{Buchman:2009ew}.
-While Frauendiener looked at slices with isotropic extrinsic curvature (that is, the extrinsic curvature is assumed to be proportional to the conformal 3-metric in the slice), Buchman et al.~computed data in the context of conformal flatness, taking a generalization of the Bowen-York curvature \cite{Bowen:1980yu} as the solution to the corresponding momentum constraint.
+While Frauendiener looked at a particular case of CMC-slices with isotropic extrinsic curvature (that is, the extrinsic curvature is assumed to be proportional to the conformal 3-metric in the slice, which implies constancy of the mean curvature), Buchman et al.~computed data in the context of conformal flatness, taking a generalization of the Bowen-York curvature \cite{Bowen:1980yu} as the solution to the corresponding momentum constraint.
 In these cases, only the Hamiltonian constraint needs to be solved, and it is degenerate at $\scri$ by virtue of the singular physical metric.
 For isotropic extrinsic curvature, the Hamiltonian constraint reduces to a form which is sometimes called the {\em Yamabe equation}.
 This equation has been studied extensively and solved numerically with pseudo-spectral methods by Frauendiener \cite{Frauendiener:1998ud}.
-Andersson proved conditions under which the Yamabe equation has regular solutions \cite{Andersson:1992yk}.
+Andersson et al.~proved conditions under which the Yamabe equation has solutions which extend smoothly up to \scri \cite{Andersson:1992yk}.
 These criteria were generalized by Andersson and Chru\'sciel \cite{Andersson:1993we,Andersson1994} to the situation in which arbitrary slices obeying the CMC-condition are considered.
 As an example, these mathematical results apply to the slices used by Buchman et al.~\cite{Buchman:2009ew}.